 During Brooks' tenure, DePaul posted a combined 266-109 (.709) record, claiming six Big East Conference championships and advancing to three Sweet 16s (2011, 2014, 2016).
 In 2017, DePaul went 27-8, finishing No. 16 in the RPI and advancing to the NCAA Round of 32 before falling to National Runner-Up, Mississippi State.

 All told, Brooks coached 33 All-Big East student-athletes, including each of the past three Big East Conference Player of the Year recipients (Brittany Hrynko, 2015; Chanise Jenkins, 2016; Brooke Schulte, 2017).

-Annually among the nation's highest scoring teams – DePaul ranked No. 10 in scoring offense this past season – the Blue Demons have made 200 or more 3-point field goals in 16 of the last 18 campaigns.
+Annually among the nation's highest scoring teams – DePaul ranked No. 10 in scoring offense in Brooks' final season – the Blue Demons made 200 or more 3-point field goals in 16 of their last 18 campaigns.
 Brooks, respected in the coaching industry for his detailed scouting reports, was an integral part in DePaul ranking in the Top 25 nationally in 10 statistical categories in 2017, including fifth in 3-point field goals made, fifth in assists per game, sixth in assist-to-turnover ratio, and 12th in rebounds.